 Says McLean, “As far as Heather being a math major and ending up with a career in theatre, the explanation goes to the very definition of a liberal arts institution such as Simpson.
 Because of our size and the character of a liberal arts degree, students with a passion in more than one discipline are encouraged to explore both, or discover others.”

 Layman has worked on several productions, including “9 to 5,” “Legally Blonde,” “My Fair Lady,” “The Light in the Piazza,” “The Full Monty,” and “Annie.”
-She’s currently working as the deck electrician and moving light technician for the musical “Memphis,” which opened in October in, of all places, Memphis, and is scheduled to be performed in 31 cities through 2012.
+She worked as the deck electrician and moving light technician for the musical “Memphis,” which opened in October in, of all places, Memphis.
+The show performed in 31 cities through 2012.

 She’s also responsible for loading and unloading the musical’s lighting equipment in every town.